 |Tasmap: 1:100 000 Derwent, D’Entrecasteaux (Land Tenure Index Series).|

-The most popular section of the North West Bay River is from the Highway to Margate at moderate levels it is a good grade 3 trip, a good step up from rivers like the Picton.
-At low levels it can be quite Scratchy.
-At high levels it becomes a grade 4 river with continuous rapids, few eddys and some big holes.
-It flows infrequently (generally after a good easterly) and can be subject to logs and electric fences.
+Most popular – Huon Hwy to Margate: This section of the North West Bay River at moderate levels it is a good Grade 3 trip, a nice step up from rivers like the Picton and Mersey below Rowallan.
+At low levels it can be quite scratchy to start but enjoyable.
+At high levels it becomes a Grade 4+ river with continuous rapids, few eddies and some big holes.
+It flows infrequently (generally after a good, wet easterly weather system).